1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••home•••Contents Index

 study icon Study Tips

-The melody is relatively easy to play, with plentiful open string notes and a familiar tune for most players.
-Counting out the long sustaining notes is the main challenge.
+The melody is easy to play, with plentiful open string notes and a familiar tune for most players.
+Counting the long sustaining notes is the main challenge.

 Amazing Grace begins with a pickup note: count 1-2 and start the melody on the third beat.
 The pickup note leads into the downbeat and should be played slightly softer than the downbeat.